NcStudios/NcTools/docs/SourceFileRequirements.md

 ========================

 ## Audio Conversion
-> Supported file types: wav
+> Supported file types: .wav

 Audio clips can be converted from any stereo or mono WAV file.